-The time period for which all records should be kept may vary according to the species and disease(s) for which the compartment was defined.
+The time period for which all records should be kept may vary in accordance with the species and disease(s) for which the compartment was defined.

 All relevant information should be recorded in a transparent manner and be easily accessible so as to be auditable by the Competent Authority.